December 23, 2024

 • Charlotte Keller

-Charlotte is a third-year English Literature major with a Spanish minor.
-She is secretary of the Capital Book Club, an AIM Change Advocate, and Capital’s Student Government Parliamentarian.
-In her free time, she likes to make Spotify playlists and watch rom-coms.
+Charlotte is a fourth-year English Literature major with a Spanish minor.
+She is president of the Capital Book Club, a Writing Consultant for Academic Success and Capital’s Student Government Parliamentarian.
+In her free time, she likes to watch rom-coms, make Spotify playlists and go to concerts!

 Leave a Reply